2018 NBA Finals: Game 3

 Andre Iguodala of the Warriors, who missed the previous six games, including the first two games of the NBA Finals, due to a left leg injury, returned in Game 3.
 He injured his right leg early in the game, not returning until after halftime.
 The Cavaliers started the game with a 14–4 advantage and led for the entire first half, at one point leading by 13.
 The Warriors trimmed Cleveland's lead to six by halftime.
 The Cavaliers enjoyed strong contributions from Rodney Hood, who scored 15 points, Smith, who scored 13 points, and Kevin Love, who had 20 points and 13 rebounds.

-Durant, who reprised his dagger 3-pointer over LeBron James from Game 3 the previous year with 49.8 seconds left to give the Warriors a 106-100 lead, scored a playoff career-high 43 points, while also contributing 13 rebounds and seven assists, in a 110–102 win over the Cavaliers, helping the Warriors take a 3–0 lead.
+Durant, who reprised his dagger three-pointer over LeBron James from Game 3 the previous year with 49.8 seconds left to give the Warriors a 106–100 lead, scored a playoff career-high 43 points, while also contributing 13 rebounds and seven assists, in a 110–102 victory over the Cavaliers, helping the Warriors take a 3–0 lead.
 Golden State withstood poor offensive performances from Curry and Klay Thompson, the Splash Brothers.
 Curry missed 13 out of his first 14 shot attempts in the game.
 The Cavaliers were 3-for-17 (17.6%) on three point shots in the second half, and Durant scored a three-pointer late in the game that ended Cleveland's chances of a comeback.
 With the 110–102 victory, the Warriors took a 3–0 series lead.

 Game 4

 The Warriors led the game nearly from start to finish.
 Golden State led 13–3 at the start of the game.
-Though the Cavaliers took the lead, 39–38, in the second quarter, the Warriors led 61–52 at halftime.
-The Warriors expanded their lead in the third quarter and entered the last period of play with an 86–65 advantage.
+Although the Cavaliers took a narrow 39–38 led in the second quarter, the Warriors led 61–52 at halftime.
+Golden State expanded their lead in the third quarter and entered the last period of play with an 86–65 advantage.

 With Golden State leading 102–77 with 4:03 remaining, James came out of the game, receiving a standing ovation.
 Curry scored 37 points and made seven three-pointers, while Durant recorded a triple-double with 20 points, 12 rebounds and 10 assists.
 The Warriors won 108–85 to sweep the series.
 Durant was named Finals MVP for the second straight year.
-He received seven of the 11 votes, with Curry receiving the other four.
+Durant received seven of the 11 votes, with Curry receiving the other four.

 Game 4 was also James' last game as a Cavalier as he joined the Los Angeles Lakers during the offseason.

 The Warriors' victory parade took place on June 12 in Downtown Oakland.